YakOrg/Lmon/README.md

 You can just receive node metrics by HTTP

 ### Build
-Standart build with cmake and make
+Standard build with cmake and make

 ```
 cmake -S .